 Frontier identified the potential for liveability / green space benefits to be incorporated into the CBA through an assumed increase in property value (Appendix D).
-DWC recommend further examination of this benefit which has potential to significantly influence the BCR.
-As noted above, this benefit predominantly applies to SP1 and 2.
-SP4 has effectively no liveability benefits whilst SP3 has moderate potential via the central surface wetland feature.
+DWC recommended further examination of this benefit (given it has potential to significantly influence the BCR) and this has also been incorporated into the CBA.
+As noted above, this benefit predominantly applies to SP2.
+SP4 has effectively no liveability benefits whilst SP3 has moderate potential via the central surface wetland feature but given this would be located north of the town, the potential amenity / liveability benefits were not readily transferable to an increase in property prices.
+For SP2, this 4% uplift in property value is considered to be a conservative proxy benefit that likely captures a range of liveability outcomes such as cooling and positive mental health outcomes.